-Commercial process management systems do not meet these requirements or offer only very restricted features [1].
-A few vendors promise flexible process support, but are unable to cope with fundamental issues related to process change (e.g., correctness and robustness).
-Most systems, however, completely lack support for deviating from the pre-defined processes in an ad-hoc manner or for migrating running process instances to a changed process schema.
+Off-the-shelf process management systems do not meet these requirements or offer restricted features [1,2].
+Several vendors promise flexible process support, but are unable to cope with fundamental issues related to process change (e.g., correctness).
+Most systems, however, completely lack support for deviating from the predefined processes in an ad-hoc manner or for migrating process instances to a changed process schema.
 Thus, application developers are forced to "enrich" applications with respective process support functions to deal with these limitations.
-This, in turn, aggravates PAIS development and maintenance significantly and it shifts the risk of errors and the task to deal with them to the application developer or the end-user.
+This, in turn, aggravates PAIS development and maintenance significantly and shifts the risk of errors and the task to deal with them to application developers or end-users.

-In this paper we present the ADEPT1 process management system which constitutes today's leading technology for realizing flexible and adaptive processes.
-Using the ADEPT2 system, process-oriented applications can be composed out of existing application components in a plug & play like fashion, and then be flexibly executed at run-time.
+This paper presents the ADEPT2 process management system - one of the leading technologies for realizing flexible and adaptive processes.
+Using ADEPT2, processoriented applications can be composed out of existing application components in a plug & play like fashion, and then be flexibly executed at run-time.
 The ADEPT2 technology enables support for a broad spectrum of processes, ranging from simple document-centered workflows to complex production workflows, which integrate heterogeneous, distributed application components.
 We illustrate how ad-hoc changes of single process instances as well as process schema changes with (optional) propagation of these changes to the running instances are supported by ADEPT2 in an integrated, safe, and easy-to-use manner.
-In particular, application programmers and users of the ADEPT2 system are not confronted with the inherent complexity of dealing with such kinds of flexibility (as indicated in Fig. 1a).
-Instead, this functionality is easy to use since it is an integral part of the ADEPT2 process management system.
+In particular, application programmers and users of the ADEPT2 system are not confronted with the inherent complexity coming with dynamic changes (as indicated in Fig. 1a).
+Instead, this functionality is easy to use since it is an integral part of ADEPT2.